Souravdey777/Souravdey777/README.md

   <img src="https://raw.githubusercontent.com/Souravdey777/Souravdey777/master/Github Banner.jpg" width="100%" title="Intro Card" alt="Intro Card">
 </p>

-I am 24 years old 👨‍💻 **`Full-Stack Developer`** who is exploring Cloud ☁️ while facilitating the world with User Experience with my Design Thinking Skills 🧐 and Enthusiast about ML. 😉
+I am  24 years old a 👨‍💻 **`Full-Stack Developer`**, occasional **`Designer`**, and **`Blogger`** facilitating the world with User Experience 🧐 as a Design Thinker 💭 and User-Centric Developer 💯 and while also exploring ☁️ Cloud

-Working 💼 **`@TCS Interactive`** as a Software Developer.
+Working 💼 **`@TCS Interactive`** as a Full-Stack Software Developer.

-🤓 I have a keen interest in 🤝 collaborating with others and empowering others to build digital solutions that solve real-world 🌍 problems.
+🤓 I have a keen interest in 🤝 collaborating and building digital solutions that solve real-world 🌍 problems.
 I'm also a **`Design Thinking facilitator`** and a **`Creative Technologist`** who believes that the merger between Design Thinking and Digital Technologies will lead to the building of user-centered solutions that are impactful toward the betterment of society.

+ 🎁 Thanks for checking my profile.
+I got something for you - ⚡ A Guide for the concept of `CSS Flexbox`, `Responsive Design` and Simply `CSS code Generator`. 🎉 [**Flexbox-Guide**](https://flexbox-guide.vercel.app/)

- 👨‍💻 I'm currently working on two side projects **SignedIt** and **Testimonials as a Service**
+ 👨‍💻 I'm currently working on one side projects - **Testimonials as a Service**

  🚧 Potential project that I have plans to work on👨‍⚕️📱[**Doc-Buddy**](https://github.com/Souravdey777/Doc-Buddy) and 📚 🔊 [**Readio**](https://github.com/Souravdey777/Readio)